fassko/fassko.github.io/_posts/2020-05-22-embracing-dynamic-type.md

 ## TL;DR

 Accessibility has been an important topic in last couple of WWDC and overall in technology.
-By making our apps and solutions accessible we help our current users and could tackle new users who previously couldn’t use our apps.
+By making our apps and solutions accessible we help our current users and support new users who previously couldn’t use our apps.

 Dynamic Type is an iOS feature that scales font according to the user settings.
 More than 40% of iOS users have changed the default system font size.
 Both larger and smaller.